minpaeng/minpaeng/README.md

 <br/>

 <b>When2meet</b>
-🖱️<a>goto repository</a>
+🖱️<a href=https://github.com/minpaeng/when2meet>goto repository</a>
-- Spring boot, Spring Data JPA, python, telegram API, google Calendar API(OAuth2), RDS, AWS
+- Spring boot, Spring Data JPA, pytorch, telegram API, google Calendar API, AWS
-- Describe..
+- This project analyzes conversations in telegram group chat and informs members of an appointment time to meet together.
 <br>

 ### 📫 How to reach me & blog